Skip to main content

 Opening Times

-The Museum is free entry, but we recommend a £5 donation to help us continue to care for the collections and host more exciting activities and events.
+We recommend a £5 donation to help us continue to care for the collections and host more exciting activities and events.

 March - October